topjohnwu/Magisk/docs/install.md

 ## Magisk in Recovery

-If your device does not have ramdisk in boot images, Magisk has no choice but to be installed in the recovery partition.
+If your device does not have ramdisk in boot images, it is very likely that Magisk has no choice but to be installed in the recovery partition.
 For these devices, you will have to **reboot to recovery** every time you want Magisk.

 When Magisk is installed in your recovery, **you CANNOT use custom recoveries to install/upgrade Magisk!** The only way to install/upgrade Magisk is through the Magisk app.
 It will be aware of your device state and install to the correct partition and reboot into the correct mode.